Transport

 Air Traffic and Navigation Services

-The ATNS Company was established in terms of the ATNS Act of 1993.
-The company is mandated to provide safe, orderly and efficient air traffic navigational and associated services to the air traffic management community, and in accordance with the standards set out by the International Civil Aviation Organisation.
+The ATNS Company is mandated to provide safe, orderly and efficient air traffic navigational and associated services to the air traffic management community in terms of the ATNS Act of 1993.

 Cross Border Road Transport Agency